cpuguy83/docker-kvfs-driver/README.md

 #### Opts Description:

 **root** - *sets the root node to mount into the container.
 By default it will use the base node.*
-For instance, your k/v store has a strucute like so:
+For instance, your k/v store has a structure like so:
 ```
 /
 |__ foo